myhelmisaari/DD2480-Big-Brain-CI/README.md

 ## Getting Started
 This implementation of a CI-server is made with Java SDK 11 and IntelliJ; therefore make sure you have these installed.
 The project that uses the CI-server needs to have `Gradle` installed.
 For the project to build and run, there must exist a `build.gradle` file in the project, containing the dependencies needed.
+### JavaDoc
+You can easily generate all the `JavaDoc` with the command `gradlew javadoc`.
+Then go to `build/docs/javadoc` where you can find the `allclasses.html` that you can open in your favorite browser.
 ### Branches
 There are two main branches: `master` and `assessment`.
 The master branch contains the CI-server.
 The assessment branch is simulating a project with a main class and a simple test for it.
 The purpose of the assessment branch is to use it to test the functionality of the CI-server.